farmOS/farmOS/docs/guide/areas.md

   and order to your areas.
 You can edit these fields individually on each area, or you can use the drag-and-drop hierarchy editor - which is much easier for moving a lot of areas around at once (more details below).
+* **Flags** - Flags can be added to areas (as well as assets and logs) for easier searching/filtering.
+Some flags are provided by default (eg:
+  "Prioity", "Needs Review", "Monitor"), and modules can provide additional flags (eg: "Organic" and "Not Organic" provided by the [Organic module]).

 ## Using geometry fields